 Studies eligible for this review were retrieved by searching MEDLINE on PubMed’s platform, Cochrane Library’s (John Wiley & Sons) Central Register of Controlled Trials, PsycINFO (Ovid SP), and PharmGKB (www.pharmgkb.org) from 1995 to July 19, 2016.
 A professional clinical research librarian designed the strategies (see supplementary methods).
 Reference lists of identified articles were screened for additional citations.
 With duplicates removed, the search yielded 733 articles related to 5-HTTLPR, rs25531, and/or STin2 in patients treated with antidepressants.

 Study inclusion criteria were: English language, peer-reviewed published articles, human subjects, SLC6A4 genetic analysis, and related to antidepressant treatment.
 Exclusion criteria included: dissertations, conference abstracts, animal studies, reviews, case studies, efficacy or disease- risk only topics without tolerability data, STin2 or 5-HTTLPR not genotyped, and studies of non-SSRI class antidepressants.
 Although some studies examined other polymorphisms in SLC6A4, STin2 and 5-HTTLPR are by far the most frequently studied SLC6A4 polymorphisms and are thus most suitable for review.
 If research groups published more than one study using the same population, only the study with the largest sample size was incorporated.
 If study results were not appropriately stratified (e.g., grouping treatment and placebo populations) or lacked methods to assess or analyze adverse effects, they were excluded.
-When studies included patients treated with non-SSRI antidepressants, we reported results for the SSRI-treated subgroup, if available.
+When studies included patients treated with non-SSRI antidepressants, results for the SSRI-treated subgroup were reported, if available.

 All articles’ titles and abstracts were independently screened by two authors (JZ and JS) for inclusion and disagreements were arbitrated by discussion, consensus, and if needed, arbitration by a third reviewer (MKF).
-Full-text of potentially relevant articles were read by two authors, and notes regarding study design, methods, assessments, and clinical outcomes were collected to construct this review.
-See Figure 2 for the PRISMA flow diagram noting deletions and final inclusions.
+Full-text of potentially relevant articles were read and notes regarding study design, methods, assessments, and clinical outcomes were collected to construct this review.
+Figure 2 is a PRISMA flow diagram that describes the deletions and final included studies.

 Results